-We have never had a problem communicating in Greece, that is unless we try to strike up a conversation with an older yia-yia.
+We have never had a problem communicating in Greece, that is, unless we try to strike up a conversation with an older yia-yia.

 Is Greece Expensive to Travel?

 Before taking on these best things to do in Greece, you may be wondering about the cost.
-The prices of Greece really depend on the location and time of year.
-If traveling Santorini and Mykonos between June and October you can expect prices to be very high.
+The prices in Greece really depend on the location and time of year.
+If traveling Santorini and Mykonos between June and October, you can expect prices to be very high.
 However, if you visit a quieter island, perhaps in the shoulder season you’ll be able to find very affordable accommodation.

 If you only have one week, or any other short amount of time in Greece it’s best to stick to one island chain and explore those areas.
 The main tourist Greek island chains are the Cycladic, Ionian, Sporades, Dodecanese Islands, and Saronic Islands.

 They are all different and unique and we suggest you do extra research to find out what group of islands would be best for you.
-With the use of ferries you can see 3 or 4 islands in just one week, depending on how fast you want to travel.
+With the use of ferries, you can see 3 or 4 islands in just one week, depending on how fast you want to travel.